 We previously mentioned that backup-restore functionality is tested in simulation.
 That's true of other features like disaster recovery, logging, and metrics too.
 These built-in tools are a core part of FoundationDB's developer experience.
 Many other database systems force you to use a third-party backup tool once you cross a small scale due to table locking or other concurrency problems.
 FoundationDB's backups and disaster recovery system are both streaming (so your recovery point objective can be measured in seconds instead of hours) and they work for large, busy databases, not just the toy sized ones.

 Tigris is built following a microservice architecture approach.
-It is deployed as a layer in front of FoundationDB.
 This allows us to have separate components that can each be scaled independently.
 For example, separating storage from compute ensures a better distribution of resources.
-Some deployments of Tigris will store a small amount of data that requires tons of CPU for processing queries, while others will store large amounts of data and use a tiny amount of CPU.
-You can right-size your Tigris and FoundationDB clusters separately so that valuable CPU and memory resources are never again stranded on a big database instance which mostly sits idle because of high storage utilization.
+Some workloads will store a small amount of data that requires tons of CPU for processing queries, while others will store large amounts of data and use a tiny amount of CPU.
+We can right-size storage and compute resources separately so that valuable CPU and memory resources are never again stranded on a big instance which mostly sits idle because of high storage utilization.

-Tigris expands on FoundationDB’s integrated workload management features to provide more fine-grained workload management down to the individual collection level.
+Tigris expands on FoundationDB's integrated workload management features to provide more fine-grained workload management down to the individual bucket level.